melezhik/swat/README2.md

 # Swat story hooks

 Hooks are extension points you may implement to hack into swat runtime phase.
-Hooks are resourse specific, that means that hooks are required as perl files _in the beginning/end of a swat story ( Test::Harness file )_.
-Hooks should be located at \`resourse directory' and named \`hook.pm'.
+Hooks are resource specific, that means that hooks are required as perl files _in the beginning/end of a swat story ( Test::Harness file )_.
+Hooks should be located at \`resource directory' and named \`hook.pm'.
 Here is example:

         # place this in hook.pm file
         # one could define some generators here: